Environmental benefits of CNG, LNG and RNG-fuelled truck fleets

 - Particulate matter: natural gas vehicles emit virtually no particulate matter, the harmful microscopic component of air pollution that penetrates deeply into the lungs.

-Looking forward: fuelling with renewable gases
+Looking forward: fuelling with hydrogen

 We’re investing in future solutions for our customers, for even greater emission reductions:

-Hydrogen blending - We’re investing $500,000 to study how we can further reduce emissions from our natural gas supply by delivering hydrogen, a carbon free energy, through our extensive distribution network.
+Hydrogen blending - We’re investing $500,000 to study how we can further reduce GHG emissions from our natural gas supply by delivering hydrogen, a carbon free energy, through our extensive distribution network.
 The School of Engineering at the University of British Columbia’s Okanagan campus will use these funds to study how to blend hydrogen, safely and reliably, with natural gas.
 The study began in 2020 and is ongoing.

 BC carbon credits and carbon tax